 - Disadvantage: The process of obtaining SBA finance is more arduous than conventional finance.
-Attachment of personal property of the borrower in case of default is always a risk.
+Attachment of the borrower’s personal property in case of default is always a risk.

 Line of Credit (LOC)

-- Advantage: It is usually an unsecured form of advance and therefore the assets remain mortgage free.
-Also, the rate of interest is much less than that on other short-term credit options.
+- Advantage: It is usually an unsecured form of advance, and therefore the assets remain mortgage-free.
+Also, the interest rate is much less than that of other short-term credit options.

 - Disadvantage: Line of credits have stringent qualification requirements.
 Only firms with good trading history, a satisfactory asset base, and a decent credit score can secure credit lines.

 Invoice factoring is a type of business loan where the receivables are sold to a factor for an immediate release of funds.
 The firm ends up losing complete control over its receivables.
-The factoring company is then responsible to ensure collection of dues from the customers.
+The factoring company is then responsible for ensuring the collection of dues from the customers.
 The factor after deducting a margin furnishes instant balance to the firm.
 The deduction is usually an equivalent of the interest that would be chargeable on the amount extended at the prevailing rates.

 - Advantages: Enables the company to improve its liquidity and carry on the operations without any hiccups.
 The application and approval process is also much smoother than other conventional options.

 As the name suggests, equipment loans are a type of business loan to purchase business equipment.
-Such loans are usually secured by the underlying equipment itself.
+The underlying equipment itself usually secures such loans.
 These loans have a duration that coincides with the life of such equipment.
-Such financing has greatly benefited certain industries such as manufacturing, construction, healthcare, restaurant, IT etc which are mainly capital intensive.
+Such financing has greatly benefited certain industries such as manufacturing, construction, healthcare, restaurant, IT, etc., which are mainly capital intensive.

 - Advantage: The liability does not exceed the value of the asset pledged.
 In case of default, the lenders can seize the equipment financed.
-It prevents attachment of personal property such as the house or other business assets of the borrower.
+It prevents the attachment of personal property such as the borrower’s house or other business assets.
 The firm can also reap the benefits of tax shields on the interest payment.

-This is a type of business loan, extended in very small amounts to new businesses or not-for-profit organizations.
-These businesses particularly operate in the third world countries.
+This is a type of business loan extended in very small amounts to new businesses or not-for-profit organizations.
+These businesses particularly operate in third-world countries.
 Upcoming businesses in smaller economies are not able to provide an attractive credit score, collateral, and fancy future projections.
 Thus microloans or micro-credit come into the picture where finance is provided by a pool of individuals or community-based lenders rather than banks.
 The loan is for minuscule amounts not exceeding $50,000.
 The goal is to cover the flotation and incorporation expenses of budding ventures in underprivileged countries.